 They will segregate you from the group, give you special instructions, and tell you to sit.

 You might be left alone.
 If you are alone, I guarantee you’ll cry.

-You’ll cry once you realize the pain you felt was phantom of your fucked-up mind.
+You’ll cry once you realize the pain you felt was a phantom of your fucked-up mind.
 Your body is fine.
 You’re sore, but nothing is broken or bruised.

 You’ll cry when you realize you turned your back on the only person who ever really had your back…You.

 You’ll cry because you probably haven’t cried in years.